How many students at Earlham receive financial assistance?

 In about one third of all FAFSAs filed, families are selected for a process called verification.
 You will find out that you have been flagged when you complete the FAFSA.
 For those flagged for verification, schools are required to verify the information reported on the FAFSA by obtaining from you federal tax transcripts, family size verification forms or other documents.
 Using the DRT on the FAFSA reduces the time you’ll need to spend on this.
 Information on obtaining your federal tax transcript can be found here.
 We must receive the information from you before offering your financial aid.

-Financial Aid Award Questions
+Financial Aid Offer Questions

 How much will I owe?

-Sample Award Letter
+Sample Financial Aid Offer Letter

-Take a look at the award letter we sent you.
+Take a look at the offer letter we sent you.
 The first section lists your charges.
 The second section lists the financial aid we are offering you.
 The third section says: Estimated Payment Due.
 That is approximately the amount your family will have come up with to pay for your tuition, fees, housing and food.

 What should I do if my family’s situation changes, such as losing a job or medical expenses?